If you are looking for advice, this is a good place to start.

 WDP Barnet Young People’s drug and alcohol service (YPDAS) offers support for young people who may be affected by drug or alcohol problems.

-The first WDP service aimed at those under 18, we offer personalised services to meet young people’s individual needs.
+WDP’s first young people service is aimed at those under 18.
+We offer personalised services to meet young people’s individual needs.

 WDP Barnet Young People’s drug and alcohol service (YPDAS) offers support for young people who may be affected by drug or alcohol problems.
 We offer personalised services to meet your individual needs, and work across Barnet so that we can come and meet you at a venue which suits you.